WATCH: White House Gives Its Daily Update On Coronavirus Efforts

 Special Coverage Of The White House Briefing

-President Trump stressed what he called the need to re-open America for business on Monday even has he said the government also would continue tackling the spiraling coronavirus pandemic.
+President Trump stressed what he called the need to re-open America for business on Monday even as he said the government also would continue tackling the spiraling coronavirus pandemic.

 The White House's team will make an assessment after next week as to how effective social distancing and other mitigation measures have been in stifling the spread of the virus, said Vice President Mike Pence.